Book: Manuscript

 Folio 14 recto of the 5th-century Vergilius Romanus contains an author portrait of Virgil.
-Note the bookcase (capsa), reading stand and the text written without word spacing in rustic capitals.
+Note the bookcase (capsa), reading stand, and the text written without word spacing in rustic capitals.

-Manuscripts, handwritten and hand-copied documents, were the only form of writing before the invention and widespread adoption of print.
-Advances were made in the techniques used to create them.
+Manuscripts, handwritten and hand-copied documents, were the dominant form of writing before the invention and widespread adoption of print.
+Before the invention of the printing press in the 15th century, each text was a unique, handcrafted, valuable article, personalized through the design features incorporated by the scribe, owner, bookbinder, and illustrator.